matomo-org/github-action-checklist-gate/README.md

 ## Usage

-See .github/workflows/matomo-ai-checklist.yml as an example usage (this repo checks it's own PR bodies).
+See .github/workflows/matomo-ai-checklist.yml as an example usage (this repo checks its own PR bodies).

 ## Testing